fjwright/Run-REDUCE-0/UserGuide.md

 Run-REDUCE and saved as preferences.
 Clicking on the `Cancel` button causes all changes made since the dialogue box opened to be forgotten.

-Clicking on the `Add a New Version` button adds a new version of REDUCE, which is initially called `NEW VERSION`, with all other fields empty.
-Changes to the `Version Name` field are immediately reflected in the list of REDUCE versions.
-You could, for example, add a second version of PSL REDUCE with a different memory size, or a version of REDUCE running on Common Lisp.
-(There is currently no option to duplicate an existing REDUCE version to be modified, but that might be a useful future addition!)

 Clicking on the `Delete Selected Version` button deletes the configuration for the selected version of REDUCE.
 If you delete all available versions then a new (blank) version is automatically created.

+Clicking on the `Duplicate Selected Version` button duplicates the configuration for the selected version of REDUCE immediately below it.
+The name of the duplicate version is the name of the duplicated version with ` NEW` appended, which you can edit as you wish.
+(But keep version names fairly short!).
+Changes to the `Version Name` field are immediately reflected in the list of REDUCE versions.
+This provides a convenient way, for example, to add one or more versions of REDUCE with a non-standard memory size.

+Clicking on the `Add a New Version` button adds a new version of REDUCE, which is initially called `NEW VERSION`, with all other fields empty.
+You could, for example, add one or more versions of REDUCE running on Common Lisp.
+(At some future date I may include CL REDUCE in the default configuration.)

 The full command to run a particular REDUCE version must be split into an executable command filename and a sequence of up to 5 command